Carl Szokoll: Involvement in the 20 July plot

-Colonel Kodre and captain Szokoll, unlike their co-conspirators in Berlin, succeeded in rounding up nearly all Nazi officials in Vienna.
+Colonel Kodre and Captain Szokoll, unlike their co-conspirators in Berlin, succeeded in rounding up nearly all Nazi officials in Vienna.
 When the plot leaders realized that Hitler had survived, Stauffenberg called Szokoll on a secure line in order to tell him that the attempt had failed.
 Although Szokoll was one of the last conspirators who had telephone contact with Stauffenberg, he was able to convince the Gestapo that he was only following orders and thus he escaped punishment as one of only a handful of conspirators who did.

-Szokoll "Saviour of Vienna"
+"Saviour of Vienna"

 Being promoted major later in 1944, he tried to take all measures within his power to save Vienna from following the fate of so many other European cities before that had been destroyed in heavy fighting.
 In the first months of 1945, he got involved with the Austrian resistance movement and started to create a network of officers in order to contact the nearing Soviet Army and declare Vienna an open city.
 The plan was working well until early April 1945.
 Although Hitler had ordered the Wehrmacht to fight until the last man in the defence of Vienna, Szokoll's co-conspirators had implemented a plan that would order all troops to retreat from Vienna when the Soviets were close to the city.
 However, the conspiracy was discovered and Nazi officials immediately hanged the leading conspirators and searched for Szokoll.
 Once again, he managed to escape and, in the following days, took part in Operation Radetzky, the plan of the Austrian resistance to take over Vienna and prevent fighting as far as possible.
-Ultimately, the city only saw moderate fighting and the inner districts saw practically no fighting.
-Szokoll had acted as the provisory administrator of Vienna from the time the Wehrmacht had retreated, but was once again nearly taken prisoner by the Soviets when being accused of working for US intelligence.
+In the view of the Allies, reflected in different contemporary and historical accounts, despite the bravery of Szokoll and co-conspirators, the Austrian Resistance was militarily negligible.
+The failed attempt to surrender Vienna did not reduce the price paid by Soviet troops.
+The Vienna Offensive saw intense street-to-street fighting for nearly a month, resulting in an estimated 167,940 combat casualties on the Soviet side.
+Szokoll acted as the provisory administrator of Vienna from the time the Wehrmacht had retreated, but was once again nearly taken prisoner by the Soviets when being accused of working for US intelligence.